 The process is built to eliminate the prohibited conduct, prevent its recurrence, and remedy its effects in a manner that meets the needs of the Impacted Party while maintaining the safety of the campus community.
 It additionally aims to produce more healthy, productive, and inclusive styles of communications that benefit all parties, the MIT community, and beyond.

-Adaptable resolution is an alternative resolution pathway to investigation and adjudication and the processes cannot be used simultaneously.
+Adaptable Resolution is an alternative resolution pathway to Investigation and Adjudication and the processes cannot be used simultaneously.